www-virtues-ag/virtues-dimens/iOS/INSTALLATION.md

 #### 1. Import Error
 ```
-No such module 'AppDimens'
+No such module 'VirtuesDimens'
 ```

 **Solutions:**
 - Ensure you've run `pod install` after adding the dependency
 - Clean and rebuild your project (Product → Clean Build Folder)
-- Check that the target includes the AppDimens framework
+- Check that the target includes the VirtuesDimens framework
 - Verify the framework is properly linked in your target settings

 #### 2. Build Errors